You can scroll the shelf using ← and → keys

 After discussing possible solutions for elder care, Guwande turns to similar factors surrounding the care of the terminally ill.
 As a physician he admits that he and other doctors have a very difficult time admitting when a patient has reached a stage when science and medicine cannot cure them.
 Not knowing any other way to treat the problem, physicians often keep pouring more and more medical treatment on a fire that will not be put out.
 Chemo to the last minute, or debilitating surgeries with little hope of changing the outcome are not always the answer.

-Gawande suggests that medical professional learn to recognize watershed moments and learn to have conversations with their patients.
+Gawande suggests that medical professionals learn to recognize watershed moments and learn to have conversations with their patients.
 He offers three questions to guide these discussions:

 The first question provides a context for the patient and physician to be honest about the prognosis.
 The second question helps the treatment team know what is important to the patient.
 Does the grandparent want to take grandchildren to Disney World one last time?
 Does the music teacher want to continue giving lessons as long as possible.
 Does the sports fan want to watch one more season of football?
 Knowing these goals allows care givers to suggest the best ways to accomplish them.
 And, finally, when the situation is terminal, there are always trade offs.
 Does the patient choose pain over lucidity or lucidity over pain?
 What other trade offs are acceptable?
 Each case is unique, so it is important to know.